Beauty contests on screen can be fun, frivolous … and disturbing. Here are 5 films that take you behind the catwalk.

 The concept – women competing in swimsuits – may have moved to reality TV shows such as Love Island, but there’s less interest in traditional beauty contests.

-That isn’t to say pageant culture isn’t popular elsewhere – Miss World, Miss Universe, and various child-based spin-offs are all still in business.
+That isn’t to say pageant culture isn’t popular elsewhere.
+Miss World, Miss Universe, and various child-based spin-offs are all still in business.
 You’re just less likely to see them on mainstream TV in some parts of the world.

 Most pageants almost exclusively judge women.
 And that’s a problem.

 Pageants reward a certain look and attitudes over broader achievements and personal triumph.
 Most that celebrate women typically only do so when they adhere to (outdated) gender limits.

 The Miss World contest doesn’t admit mothers, for instance, while those who fail its moral and sexual standards have previously been stripped of their titles.

 The swimsuit remains a sticking point, along with other ways of displaying the female body for visual consumption.
 Look past the rituals, and the voyeurism and vanity of such contests seems surreal – if not downright odd.

 It’s not controversial to conclude beauty contests reward women for standing still – literally and metaphorically – rather than standing out.
 And yet in fictional films, all this makes for fascinating stories about identity, growing up and breaking free.

 The baked-in conflict and controversy make pageants a fertile backdrop for cinema storytelling.

 Beauty contests represent struggle – to be crowned winner – which is the starting point of almost all stories.